David J. Smith (author)

-David J. Smith is a teacher, children's writer and educational consultant.
+David J. Smith is an American teacher, children's writer and educational consultant.

 Background

 Smith taught English, geography and social studies for over 25 years.he was born on April 24.
 He achieved national recognition for his method of teaching seventh graders to draw maps from memory.
 This approach is explained in his curriculum "Mapping the World by Heart."
 Since 1992, he has been working as a full-time educational consultant.
 He lectures on informational technologies, geography and global issues for teachers, parents, students and others through the US, Europe, Africa, Asia and Latin America.
 Smith was born in Boston, Massachusetts, but now lives in Vancouver, British Columbia.

 Recognition

 Smith has been recognized by NBC's Today Show, the Los Angeles Times and the Associated Press for the success of his curriculum.
 He has written articles for The New York Times Education Life section, "The International Educator" and "The World Paper."